wyanTAMU/co-design/README.md

 # Co-Parametric Design

-This is an example project integrating Autodesk Forge Viewer, Dynamo, and Grasshopper through Flux for demonstrating the idea of collaborative parametric design.
+This is an example project integrating Autodesk Forge Viewer, Dynamo, and Grasshopper through Flux for demonstrating the idea of collaborative parametric design, modeling, simulation, and optimization.

 ## Description